-WARNING

-DO NOT USE TEFLON TAPE OR COMPOUNDS

-CONTAINING TEFLON.
-THIS COULD DAMAGE THE

-VALVES CREATING AN UNSAFE OPERATION.
+WARNING DO NOT USE TEFLON TAPE OR COMPOUNDS CON-TAINING TEFLON.
+THIS COULD DAMAGE THE VALVES CREATING AN UNSAFE OPERATION.

 The amount of oil piping required in the field will depend on the type of system and how the burner was purchased.
 If the burner was factory mounted to the boiler, much of the installation work may already be complete.
-Units with heavy oil are more complex and will require more installation.
-The items identified in this manual assume that none of the installation work has been done.
+Units with heavy oil have more complexity built into them and will require more installation effort.
+The items identified in this manual assume that none of the installation work has been done by others.
 The oil piping must be constructed to provide the flow and maintain the pressure required for proper system operation.
-Refer to the previous section for details on each of the different oil systems and how they operate.
-See Figure C-4 for typical oil piping system.
+Refer to the previous section for details on each of the different types of oil systems and how they operate.
+See Figure C-5 for typical oil piping system.

-Some actions required for successful piping are:
+Some of the actions required for successful piping systems are:

-- a.
-Oil storage tanks and piping must conform to the National Fire Protection Association "Standard for the Installation of Oil Burning Equipment NFPA-31", local ordinances and EPA underground storage tank requirements. - b.
-Oil lines shall be supported and protected against physical damage.
-Buried lines shall also be protected against corrosion. - c.
-After installation and before covering, buried lines should be pressure tested for leakage. - d.
-Cast iron fittings should not be used. - e.
-Aluminum tubing should not be used. - f.
-Proper allowance should be made for expansion and contraction, jarring, vibration and tank settling. - g.
+a.
+Oil storage tanks and piping must conform to The National Fire Protection Association "Standard for the Installation of Oil Burning Equipment NFPA-31", local ordinances and EPA underground storage tank requirements.

+b.
+Oil lines shall be substantially supported and protected against physical damage.
+Buried lines shall also be protected against corrosion.

+c.
+After installation and before covering, buried lines should be pressure tested for leakage.

+- d.
+Cast iron fittings should not be used.

+- e.
+Aluminum tubing should not be used.

+- f.
+Proper allowance should be made for expansion and

+contraction, jarring, vibration and tank settling.

+g.
 Always run full size lines.
-Fig. C-8 gives pipe sizes.
+Figure C-9 gives minimum pipe sizes.

-- h.
-Suction and return lines shall be as short as possible. - i.
-Oil lines must be cleaned to remove water, rust and foreign matter.
-A common method of cleaning the piping is to temporarily install a short copper tube to the pump inlet, to feed the oil from a bucket.
+h.
+Suction and return lines shall be as short as possible.

+i.
+The oil lines must be cleaned to remove water, rust and foreign matter.
+A common method of cleaning the oil piping is to temporarily install a short copper tube to the pump inlet, feeding the pump oil from a bucket.
 The gauge must be removed and the tapping plugged.
-The pump is run for a short time by manually engaging the motor starter.
-If flow does not establish within 2 minutes of engaging the pump, shut it off and run through the priming procedure again. - j.
-The standard oil pumps can provide suction (vacuum) of 10" of Hg when used to pull from a tank. - k.
+The pump is run for a short time by manually engaging the motor starter by pushing it with a piece of wood.
+If flow does not establish within 2 minutes of engaging the pump, shut the pump off and run through the priming procedure again.

+j.
+The standard oil pumps can provide suction (vacuum) of 10 inch of Hg when used to pull from a tank.

+k.
 A strainer is required to protect the pump, valves and oil nozzle.
 This strainer is not part of the standard equipment supplied by Webster, but is intended to be supplied and installed by others.
-The strainer should have a maximum filter opening of 0.027" for #2 oil, sized to handle the full flow rate of the pump (Figure C-7).
+The strainer should have a maximum filter opening of 0.027" for #2 oil and sized to handle the full flow rate of the pump (Figure C-8).
 The strainer must also handle the temperature and pressure.
-Retain the strainer instructions supplied by the manufacturer.
-It is essential that these instructions be followed to insure proper filtration to protect the pump, valves and nozzle. - I. In Canada, refer to CSA Standard B139, "Installation Code for Oil Burning Equipment" for recommended installation procedures. - m.
-The oil lines and most valves are sized for full pump capacity.
-Pumps are selected for a capacity of at least 1.5 times the maximum nozzle rate.
+Retain and follow the strainer instructions supplied by the manufacturer.
+It is essential that these instructions be followed to insure proper filtration to protect the pump, valves and nozzle.

+I. In Canada, refer to CSA Standard B139, "Installation Code for Oil Burning Equipment" for recommended installation procedures.

+m.
+The oil lines and most valves are sized to handle the full pump capacity.
+The pumps are selected for a capacity of at least 1.5 times the maximum nozzle rate.
 If pumps are used with substantially higher flow rates, these selections may not function correctly.
-This is critical for the pressure atomized system where the metering valve is sized for the pump flow.
+This is especially critical for the pressure atomized system where the metering valve is sized for the pump flow.

 The selection of the oil pipe line size is critical for proper operation of the system.